Atrial Septal Defect Transcatheter Repair for Children

 Your child will get anesthesia before the surgery starts.
 Your child will sleep deeply

-The closure will take about 2 hours.
+The closure will take a few hours.

 The healthcare provider will put a small, flexible tube (catheter) into an artery